amanforindia/imagekit-python/README.md

 **Authentication parameter generation**

-In case you are looking to implement client-side file upload, you are going to need a token, expiry timestamp , and a valid signature for that upload.
-The SDK provides a simple method that you can use in your code to generate these authentication parameters for you.
+Suppose one wants to implement client-side file upload.
+In that case, one will need a token, expiry timestamp, and a valid signature for that upload.
+The SDK provides a simple method that one can use in their code to generate these authentication parameters.

-<em>Note: The Private API Key should never be exposed in any client-side code.
-You must always generate these authentications parameters on the server-side</em>
+<em>Note: Any client-side code should never expose The Private API Key.
+One must always generate these authentications parameters on the server-side</em>

 authentication